PriyantNikhare/JavaMastery/README.md

 - **Development Environment**: IDEs such as IntelliJ IDEA, Eclipse, or a text editor
 - **Version Control**: Git for project management and version control

+### Project 7: Text-Based Adventure Game

+### Project Introduction:

+The **Text-Based Adventure Game** is a Java-based command-line game where players engage in an interactive adventure by making choices that shape the story’s progression.
+Players explore different scenarios, making decisions that lead to multiple paths and outcomes.
+This game serves as an excellent project for practicing Java programming skills such as user input handling, control flow, and basic game design.

+### Features:

+- **Interactive Storytelling**: Players navigate a branching narrative, where each choice influences the direction of the story.
+- **User Input Handling**: The game is entirely driven by text commands, making it simple yet immersive.
+- **Dynamic Outcomes**: Multiple endings and paths provide replayability, as the game changes based on player choices.
+- **Command-Line Interface**: The game runs in a text-based interface, focusing on story-driven engagement without graphics.

+### Technology Used:

+- **Programming Language**: Java
+- **Development Kit**: Java Development Kit (JDK) 8 or higher
+- **Development Environment**: Text editors or IDEs like IntelliJ IDEA, Eclipse, or VS Code
+- **Version Control**: Git for managing the project

 ## Getting Started

 To get started with any of the projects in this repository: